English school Malta & Gozo frequently asked questions and information

 How do I know my booking is complete?

 After providing us with your requirements via email / phone / online form, we will confirm availability and provide you with payment options to suit your needs.
 A minimum of 25% deposit will be required to confirm your booking, after which, you will be provided with a confirmation letter.

 Can I get in touch with a school representative 24/7 before my arrival and during my stay in Malta?

-Yes, upon confirmation of booking, you will be provided with the respective emergency contact details for BELS Gozo, BELS Malta or BELS Juniors representatives.
+Yes, upon confirmation of booking, you will be provided with the respective emergency contact details for a representative from our BELS Language School in Gozo, BELS Language School in Malta or BELS Juniors English School representatives.

 What happens if my flight is delayed or cancelled?

 You are kindly requested to contact us via the emergency phone number provided upon confirmation of booking, so that your arrival transfer may be re-arranged according to the new flight date and time.

 What expenses may I have once I have arrived?